FormidableLabs/victory-native-xl/website/docs/cartesian/bar/bar.md

 - `bottomRight?: number`: Defines the radius of the bottom-right corner of the Bar.
 If not provided, the default is 0 (no rounding).
 - `bottomLeft?: number`: Defines the radius of the bottom-left corner of the Bar.
 If not provided, the default is 0 (no rounding).

+### `barWidth`

+The `barWidth` prop takes a number and sets the width of the bar to that number.
+If not provided, the default is determined by the `chartBounds` and number of data points.

 ### `children`

 A `children` pass-thru that will be rendered inside of the Skia `Path` element, useful if you'd like to make e.g. a gradient path.